Code-Institute-Submissions/HeeeyYooouGuuuys/README.md

 ## Features

--   Responsive on all device sizes
+-   Responsive on all device sizes.

 -   Interactive JavaScript elements including modals, overlays and a gameboard.